Delta warns consumers about possible scam claiming free plane tickets

 The offer states that Yarnevich had won two free round trip tickets to anywhere in the U.S. If he called within 48 hours, he could get a three day, two night free hotel stay as well.
 Delta Airline's logo and picture of a jet appeared on the card.

 "In between the Google search, I pretty much had an answer in ten seconds that this was something bogus," he said.

-Delta issued a phishing alert on the website after getting complaints from customers about fraudulent emails, social media sites, postcards and gift cards claiming to be from Delta.
+phishing alert on the website after getting complaints from customers about fraudulent emails, social media sites, postcards and gift cards claiming to be from Delta.